ravipatel147/remote-auth/README.md

 # Remote Auth

 Remote auth is a library for laravel api authentication or remote auth user management in web application.
 Its a token base authentication system that provide many functionality like blocking user between date and get login date of each valid user without any database interaction.
-Remote auth valid user in two way normally valid check or two way auth check let see it below.
+Remote auth validate token in two way normally valid check or two way auth check let see it below.

 ## Getting Started